guncebektas/lenkorm/README.md

-It’s developer as fluent interface design.
+It’s developed as fluent interface design.
 You can easily access to database just by using select functions anywhere you want.

 Build query:
 select(‘users’)->where(‘user_id = “’. $user_id .’” ’)->limit(1);